-This week Google finally presented the expected update of its operating system for "wearables".
-After a rather irregular platform start, Android Wear 2.0 should be the pillar that supports smart clocks with Google's operating system.
-It's their last chance, so this time they'd better get it right with the new features introduced.
-Time is playing against them and if they don't manage to penetrate the market it could be the last nail in the coffin of their operating system for clocks.
+This week Google finally presented the long-awaited update of its operating system for wearables.
+After a rather irregular start of the platform, Android Wear 2.0 should be the pillar that supports smartwatches with Google's operating system.
+It is their last chance, so they had better get it right this time with the new features introduced.
+Time is against them and if they fail to penetrate the market it could be the last nail in the coffin of their operating system for watches.

 You have already had the opportunity to read some of the news in the update for the Polar M600but I want to go a little deeper into the common news of the platform, beyond specific updates for a particular clock.

 What's new in Android Wear 2.0